-EPA won’t approve warning labels for weed killing chemical
+EPA won’t approve warning labels for Roundup chemical

 California requires warning labels on glyphosate products because the International Agency for Research on Cancer has said it is “probably carcinogenic.”

-The EPA disagrees, saying its own research shows the chemical poses no risks to public health.
+The EPA disagrees, saying its research shows the chemical poses no risks to public health.

-Monsanto has sued to block California’s warning label requirements.
-A federal judge blocked California from enforcing the labels while the lawsuit continues.
+“It is irresponsible to require labels on products that are inaccurate when EPA knows the product does not pose a cancer risk,” EPA Administrator Andrew Wheeler said in a statement.
+“We will not allow California’s flawed program to dictate federal policy.”

+California’s Safe Drinking Water and Toxic Enforcement Act, approved by voters in 1986, requires the government to publish a list of chemicals known to cause cancer, as determined by a variety of outside groups that include the EPA and IARC.
+The law also requires companies to warn customers about those chemicals.